nextflow-io/nextflow/docs/reports.md

 ```

 :::{note}
-Both the {ref}`execution report <execution-report>` and the {ref}`trace report <trace-report>` must be specified when the pipeline is first called.
+Both the [execution report](#execution-report) and the [trace file](#trace-file) must be specified when the pipeline is first called.
 By contrast, the `log` option is useful after a pipeline has already run and is available for every executed pipeline.
 :::

 By default, `log` prints the list of executed pipelines: